SupportPMCH/supportpmch.org/_pages/pspstaff/jeff_leslie.md

 Quoting the article:
 > To help fix the culture in Petoskey schools, Leslie said he wants to listen to the staff, administration, parents and students to hear what their concerns are and then prioritize transparency within the district.

-Currently, Dr Leslie is failing to deliver on his promise to prioritize transparency within the district.
+We should remind Dr Leslie of his promise to prioritize transparency within the district.
 In stark contrast to this pledge, the vast majority of conversations regarding the fate of PMCH have happened in closed sessions of the board, for which no minutes have been published.

 ![Jeff Leslie Wages](/assets/images/leslie_wages.png)
 ![PSP Superintendent Compensation](/assets/images/psp_superintendent_comp.png)